 Publication Rights: The full text or a section of the article printed in journal, pictures or tables in the article can not be printed in another journal without information and written permission of the editor of Journal of Dr. Behcet Uz Childrens Hospital.

 Necessary Information: Journal editors can request the basic data about the article from the author to investigate, when necessary.
 Therefore, essentially the address and other communication data should exist on the main page.

-Measurement units: The length, weight and volume units should be reported in metric system (meter, kilogram, liter) and decimal multiples of them.
-Temperature should be in Celsius degree and blood pressure be millimeters-Mercury (mmHg).
+Measurement units: The length, weight, and volume units should be reported in metric system (meter, kilogram, liter) and decimal multiples of them.
+The temperature should be in Celsius degree, and blood pressure be millimeters-Mercury (mmHg).
 Both local and international unit systems (SI, International System of Units) should be specified as measure units.
 Drug concentrations will be given as SI or mass unit, it may be given as an option in parenthesis.